 The batch scheduler is configured with a number of scheduling policies to keep in mind.
 The policies attempt to balance the competing objectives of reasonable queue wait times and efficient system utilization.
-The details of these policies differ slightly on Oakley and Glenn.
+The details of these policies differ slightly on each system.
 Exceptions to the limits can be made under certain circumstances; contact firstname.lastname@example.org for details.

 Notice in particular the large number of standard nodes and the small number of large-memory nodes.
 Your jobs are likely to wait in the queue much longer for a large-memory node than for a standard node.
 Users often inadvertently request slightly more memory than is available on a standard node and end up waiting for one of the scarce large-memory nodes, so check your requests carefully.

 This is a brief summary.
 Details about the available hardware can be found elsewhere in the documentation.

 |# of Nodes||# of cores per node (ppn)||Memory in GB (*approximate)||

 On Oakley, 64 of the standard nodes have 2 gpus each.